 Simulation Study

 The simulation study demonstrated that the first-derivative method was able to detect the correct spatial breakpoint, and did so more frequently than erroneous locations.
-Figure 1 and Figure 2 show diagnostics and breakpoints identified for two sample datasets from two tested scenarios.
+Figure 1 shows an example data set for each of the scenarios presented in Table 1, and Figures 1 and 3 show smoothers and breakpoints identified for two sample datasets from two tested scenarios.